 As humans, we are inclined to trust at least those who are around us routinely, such as parents, siblings, teachers, nannies, cousins, uncles, aunties, and colleagues.
 Sometimes, many times, these are the very people not to trust.
 This is especially true where children are concerned.

 Allow me to share a short story to illustrate a few points:

 The other day I examined a 13-year-old young lady who was repeatedly defiled by her father.
 Just in case you are wondering if this was a Step-dad, no, he wasn’t.
 She was defiled by her biological father, over a period of about 4 years and reported that whenever her mother left for work and her father was at home, he would defile her.
 Every time she reported the matter to her mother on several occasions her mother would beat her up at the very mention of the abuse and accuse her of lying.

 Eventually, one day, the little girl told her mother one last time, hoping that this time the mother would believe her and put an end to this.

 After all, who else was she to turn to?
 Once again, when she reported the incest, her mother beat her up until the neighbours came knocking.
 As the girl narrated her story to the neighbours, the parents ran away leaving her behind, and are still at large.

-I don’t mean to scare any readers, but the reality is that there are many fathers, brothers, grandfathers, teachers, cousins and caregivers (male and female) who defile our children right under our noses.
+I don’t mean to scare any readers, but the reality is that there are many fathers, brothers, grandfathers, teachers, cousins, and caregivers (male and female) who sexually abuse our children right under our noses.

 What measures can we take to protect our children?